Suo Moto Disclosure

 Twenty First Law Commission | 2015-2018 | Dr. Justice B.S.
 Chauhan |

-- The Twenty Second Law Commission has been notified with effect from 21st February, 2020 for a term of 3 years.
+The Twenty Second Law Commission has been notified with effect from 21st February, 2020 for a term of 3 years & has been extended till 31.08.2024.

 - The Powers and duties of its officers and employees